Carl Pavano: Minnesota Twins

-On May 1, 2011, after performing poorly against the Kansas City Royals, Pavano took a bat to a trashcan in the Minnesota Twins dugout after being removed in the sixth inning of a 10-3 loss.
+On May 1, after performing poorly against the Kansas City Royals, Pavano took a bat to a trashcan in the Twins dugout after being removed in the sixth inning of a 10–3 loss.
 Pavano responded by saying "That's as frustrated as I can get.
 It actually felt pretty good.
 I just kept whaling away with it.
 The (bat) wouldn't break.
 I couldn't break a bat in the dugout and I couldn't break any out there (on the mound).
 It was embarrassing."
-Pavano's stats as of his May 8 start were 2–4 and an ERA of 6.64, the highest of any Twins pitcher at this point in the season.
-However, on May 13, 2011, Pavano threw 5 1/3 scoreless innings against the Blue Jays but got the no decision in the Twins 2–0 loss.
+After his May 8 start, Pavano was 2–4 with a 6.64 ERA, the highest on the team.
+However, on May 13, Pavano threw 5 1/3 scoreless innings against the Blue Jays in the Twins 2–0 loss.
 His pitching continued to improve through late May and early June.
-Pavano recorded his 100th win in a complete game two-run performance on June 3 against Kansas City, and he pitched another complete game win 12 days later against the White Sox.
+Pavano recorded his 100th career win in a complete game, two-run performance on June 3 against Kansas City, and he pitched another complete game win 12 days later against the Chicago White Sox.
 Pavano continued the season with mixed success.
-He finished with a 9–13 record and a 4.30 ERA, closing out the Twins' season with a shutout of Kansas City Royals.
+He finished with a 9–13 record and a 4.30 ERA, closing out the Twins' season with a shutout of the Royals.
 Of the five starting pitchers for the Twins in 2011, Pavano was the only one who remained in the rotation for the entire season.
 Francisco Liriano, Brian Duensing, Nick Blackburn, and Scott Baker all missed starts due to injuries.

 Pavano was again the opening day starter for the Twins in 2012.
 He took the loss after allowing four runs on five hits in seven innings pitched against the Baltimore Orioles.
+He started only 11 games for the Twins, going 2–5 with a 6.00 ERA.

 He announced his retirement from baseball on February 26, 2014.

 Analyst

 Pavano served as an analyst for Fox Sports Florida for Miami Marlins pre- and postgame shows starting with the 2014 season.
-He was dropped in 2017.
+He was dropped before the 2017 season.